Scottish Composer & Musician

 Iain was born in Plean (a little village near Stirling), and grew up in Glasgow.
 He studied composition at Glasgow University with George Newson and Lyell Cresswell.
 His first job was pianist/composer with a theatre group, then he taught piano in schools.
 He now lives in Edinburgh.

 Performances of Iain's music in the UK include Bath Festival, Edinburgh Fringe, Huddersfield Contemporary Music Festival, Spittalfields Festival.
-Performances in other countries have taken place in France, Germany, Luxembourg, The Netherlands, New Zealand, Portugal, Spain and The USA.
+Performances in other countries have taken place in France, Germany, Luxembourg, The Netherlands, New Zealand, Portugal, Spain and the United States.